Two-year floating-rate notes auction

-The U.S. Treasury introduced two-year floating rate notes, or FRNs, in January 2014.
-An FRN is a debt security.
+The US Treasury introduced two-year floating-rate notes, or FRNs, in January 2014.
+A FRN is a debt security.
 Its interest payment varies, hence the name.
-The reference for its rate is a benchmark-like LIBOR (London interbank offered rate) or the three-month Treasury yield.
+The reference for its rate is a benchmark like LIBOR (IntercontinentalExchange London Interbank Offered Rate) or the three-month Treasury yield.
 The security’s interest payments rise and fall depending on prevailing market rates.
-As a result, FRNs have near zero interest-rate risk.
+As a result, FRNs have near zero interest rate risk.

-Due to the lower market demand, primary dealer participation was higher, up to 49.9% over 46% at January’s auction.
-Dealers act as market makers.
-They make up any short-fall in demand for the auctioned securities.
-They include S&P 500 Index (SPY) components Citigroup (C) and JPMorgan (JPM).
+Due to the rise in market demand, primary dealer takedown fell to 42.5% from 48.4% at May’s auction.
+Primary dealers act as market makers.
+They make up any shortfall in demand for the auctioned securities.
+They include companies in the S&P 500 Index (SPY) such as Citigroup (C) and JPMorgan Chase (JPM).

-Because FRNs have low interest rate risk, they’re favored when the Fed is about to raise rates.
+Floaters see their interest rate payments rise in a rising interest rate environment.
+This is in contrast to regular Treasuries, which may lose value.
 An increase in rates would affect the overall bond market, including Treasuries (TLT) (IEF) and corporate bonds (JNK).